embecosm/dcEmb/man/source/howto.rst

 :code:`differential_eq()` Implements the equations of motion.
 Given a state (positions, masses and velocities of each of the three planets), describes the rate of change of that state.

+With all these pieces in place, we have implemented our dynamic_3body_model class, and populated it with a forward model that will produce the trajectories of 3 bodies in space.
+We now move on to how to test this.

 Testing the Forward Model
 +++++++++++++++++++++++++